Australian rules football in the Middle East: Iraq

+Iraqi players in the AFL/AFLW

 Israel and Palestine

 Australian Rules in Israel has been played sporadically since the 1980s.

 The earliest mentions of the sport were in the mid-1980s.

 In the 1970s, there was no Aussie Rules, and expatriate Australian player David Stark took up rugby and playing in the lock position was part of the national rugby team in the 70s and 80s.

 By 1984 a small band of followers was noted to be playing informally in 1984 in Tel Aviv, Jerusalem and Yerucham parks.
 In 1986, groups of 24 players from the British Olim Society gathered to play matches following viewing of television footage of the VFL Grand Final.

 In 1995, when a group of around 20 players began regular social matches in Tel Aviv, although most of the players were based in Jerusalem.
 By 2005 the community was still playing with around 70 players involved and discussion about creating a four-team league with sides from Tel Aviv, Jerusalem and various youth programs.
 The majority of the playing base were the members of the Jewish community in Melbourne who have emigrated to Israel.

 For political reasons Israel is affiliated with the European chapter of the AFL organisation and participates in its events.

 A side representing Israel competed in both years of the Australian Football Multicultural Cup, winning the 2004 competition.

 A team composed of Australian Jews resident in London competed as Israel in the 2005 EU Cup.

 Highlights of the AFL Grand Final have been shown on Fox Sports Israel.

 An idea to utilise the game Australian rules football as an instrument for forging peace between Israelis and Palestinians was suggested and carried out by Tanya Oziel of the Australian Jewish community in Sydney in late 2007.

 Consequently the AFL Peace Team project was created by Tanya Oziel and curated by Peres Center for Peace and Innovation.
 This team was composed mainly of basketball and soccer players and volunteers, trained from scratch in the first half of 2008 to participate in 2008 Australian Football International Cup that took place in August 2018 in Australia.
 The project received a wide support in Australian business, sport and social circles, including Australian Jewish businessman and Carlton Football Club president Dick Pratt and AFL legend Ron Barassi.

 In early 2008 there were initially around 75 players in training for the team, which was cut back to around 26 (13 Israelis, 13 Palestinians) for the squad to attend the International Cup.
 Match-day coach for the team at the tournament was former player Robert DiPierdomenico.